Ruce/colour-ai/README.md

 A simple project that uses the models from my Master's thesis, _Representing Vagueness with Probabilistic Semantics_ (publication pending), which explores the linguistics of colours in a contextual setting.
 Based on the dataset and prior work by [Monroe et al. (2017)](https://aclanthology.org/Q17-1023/).

+Models and support code were originally developed in Python using PyTorch for my thesis.
+In this repository, the code and models have been ported to JavaScript and Tensorflow.js so that the app runs as an offline static site.

+### Model Architecture

 ![Listener model architecture](/assets/img/ListenerModelArchitecture.png?raw=true "Listener Model")

 The listener model comprises of an encoder and a scoring function to predict a colour from the input text.
 The encoder embeds the tokens, pushes them through an LSTM layer, and passes the final state over linear layers to generate a representation with mean $\mu$ and covariance $\Sigma$ in a high-dimensional colour space.